The Bridgwater Heritage Group is an informal place for Bridgwater historians to publish research and sources. The

 Dr Miles Kerr-Peterson (webmaster) Professional historian of noble power and culture in James VI’s Scotland.
 Also chair, Friends of the Wembdon Road Cemetery and secretary, the Scottish Medievalists.
 Recent books published on Noble Power, the Earls Marischal and James VI.
 Dabbles in ‘clan’ histories.
 Currently also working on an edition of Aberdonian Thomas Cargill’s 1594 translation of Justus Lipsius’ Six Books of Politics or Civil Doctrine.
 Locally, has also published on Bridgwater and the First World War and Wembdon.

 This website was founded by the late Dr Peter Cattermole in October 2012.
 The group was re-formed in March 2016 as an informal research group and online platform for publishing materials and research on the history of Bridgwater and the surrounding villages, then this new website was started in May 2020.
 The group aims to promote and propagate the understanding and appreciation of the rich history of the town.
 These efforts are intended to complement the work and collections of the Blake Museum, the Bridgwater and District Archaeological Society, the Bridgwater and District Civic Society and the Friends of the Wembdon Road Cemetery.

-The site welcomes contributions from local historians, as well as memoirs about the town.
+The site welcomes contributions from local Bridgwater historians and residents, as well as memoirs about the town.
 See our notes for contributors page.
 The site is entirely free to use, with no adverts.
 However, if you enjoy this site you can support us via the below link, or buy a book from the store.
 All proceeds go towards the cost of maintaining this website.
 Similar groups in other communities are very welcome to adapt this approach to recording their town’s history.
 Any interested in doing so are invited to make contact via the web-site to discuss methods.

 Adapted from an article in the Museums in Somerset newsletter, Spring 2020